vinusankars/vinusankars.github.io/README.md

 # Vinu's Homepage

-Vinu Sankar Sadasivan is a CS PhD student at University of Maryland interested in Security and Privacy in AI.
+Vinu Sankar Sadasivan is a CS PhD candidate at The University of Maryland researching on Security and Privacy in AI.